stephendpmurphy/portfolio_backend/README.md

 # Personal Portfolio Back-end
-This is my personal portfolio!
-This project acts as a means of displaying my skills and current projects to the world and to also practice and learn new concepts in Web design!
-This project uses HTML, JS and SASS.
-No front-end framework business just yet since I wanted to really learn and hone my Vanilla JS skillz.
+This is my personal portfolio backend.
+This project uses NodeJS and ExpressJS to provide an API endpoint for my portfolio website hosted in Heroku!
 ## Getting Started
 The source can be retrieved from Github.
 ```bash